azurebacktoschool/azurebacktoschool.github.io-1/README.md

 # Welcome to Azure Back to School

 ## **AZURE BACK TO SCHOOL 2021 ANNOUNCEMENT**
 Azure Back to School is BACK in 2021.
 This year, we would like to make this a true event to educate the community as well as mentor new speaker involvement.
-The call for speakers is open [Azure Back to School Call for Speakers](https://sessionize.com/azure-back-to-school-2021).
+The call for speakers is open at this link: [Azure Back to School Call for Speakers](https://sessionize.com/azure-back-to-school-2021).
 We request that the submission is for a Video presentation with one experienced presenter and one new or less experienced presenter that you would like to assist in getting involved in the #CloudFamily community.

 Feel free to reach out to me at @DwayneNcloud directly with any questions.